Mikkel-ao/Torsdagsopgaver-2-functions-and-objects/README.md

-### Exercises with functions and objects
+### Exercises with methods and objects

 ## Task 1: Functions

  - 1.a Create a sketch and name it Task1.
-Write a void setup()-function in the sketch.
+Write a void setup()-method in the sketch.

- - 1.b Write a function that prints "Hello from the function" and call it from setup();
+ - 1.b Write a method that prints "Hello from the method" and call it from setup();

- - 1.c Write a function that receives a String as a parameter and prints it.
+ - 1.c Write a method that receives a String as a parameter and prints it.
-    Call this function from setup()
+    Call this method from setup()

- - 1.d Write a function that receives a String as a parameter called "name" and an integer as a parameter called "age" and call it from setup with your own name and age.
-Have the function print the text "My name is \<name\>, I am \<age\> years old".
+ - 1.d Write a method that receives a String as a parameter called "name" and an integer as a parameter called "age" and call it from setup with your own name and age.
+Have the method print the text "My name is \<name\>, I am \<age\> years old".

 ## Task 2: Functions' return types

 - 2.a Look at the file TaskTwoA and fill out the missing line, using the happy boolean.

-- 2.b Write a function that receives two integers as parameters and returns the sum of them.
+- 2.b Write a method that receives two integers as parameters and returns the sum of them.

-- 2.c Write a function that receives a String and returns it as uppercase.
+- 2.c Write a method that receives a String and returns it as uppercase.
 <details>
   <summary>Hint</summary>
   <p>Use the String-method ".toUpperCase()" on your String.
 Notice that toUpperCase() has a String as returntype </p>
 </details>

-- 2.d Write a function that receives a String and returns true if the first letter of the String is uppercase.
+- 2.d Write a method that receives a String and returns true if the first letter of the String is uppercase.
 <details>
   <summary>Hint</summary>
   <p>Use the String-method ".charAt(0)" and "Character.isUpperCase('a');" </p>
 </details>
-- 2.e Call your new functions from setup().
-In setup(), make sure the functions' return values are assigned to variables of the right data type.
+- 2.e Call your new methods from setup().
+In setup(), make sure the methods' return values are assigned to variables of the right data type.
 Print out the variables - still from setup.

 ## Task 3: Objects
-Small Processing-hack: If you have more than one tab and you get the error message "Cannot find a class or type named.." you can fix this by adding a setup() method to the "missing class/tab".
+Small Processing-hack: If you have more than one tab and you get the error message "Cannot find a class or type named.." you can fix this by adding a setup() function to the "missing class/tab".

 - 3.a Start a new sketch.
 Call it Task3.
 Create a new tab and give it the name "Datamatik".